 Portenta H7 Lite Connected

-What Can You Do with an Arduino?
+What can You do with an Arduino?

 Here are some of the things you can do with an Arduino: